Rin Keys

 Rin Alessia Keys (born 23 September 2008) is an American rhythmic gymnast.
 She is the Pan American champion (2025 in team, all-around, ball and clubs and 2024 in clubs) and the 2025 World ball silver medalist, where she was the first gymnast from the Americas to win an individual medal at the senior World championships.
 As a junior, she won a bronze medal in clubs at the 2023 Junior World Championships, becoming the first American to win a World Championships medal.

-At the national level, she is a two-time (2024, 2025) USA national all-around champion and 2023 USA junior national all-around champion.
+At the national level, she is a three-time (2024-2026) USA national all-around champion and 2023 USA junior national all-around champion.

 Personal life

-Keys was born in Japan.
+Keys was born in Tokyo, Japan.
+At age six, her family moved to Los Angeles, where she started training at the Burlo Gymnastics Club.
 Her younger sister Nina is also a rhythmic gymnast and a member of the USA national team.

 Career

 Junior

 In 2021, Keys joined the junior national team.
 She competed at the 2021 Junior Pan American Rhythmic Gymnastics Championships, where she won team gold.
 Individually, she won bronze in the all-around as well as with ball and with clubs.

 The following year, at the Pan American Championships in Rio de Janeiro, she won another team gold and gold in the junior all-around.
 In the apparatus finals, she won two more golds with ball and with ribbon as well as silver with hoop.
 At the national level, she was the all-around junior silver medalist.

 In 2023, Keys became the all-around junior national champion.
 At the Pan American Championships in Guadalajara in June, she won a third team gold and second consecutive gold in the junior all-around.
 She won two more golds in the apparatus finals, with hoop and with ball, in addition to silver with clubs and bronze with ribbon.

 In July, she was selected for the Junior World Championships in Cluj-Napoca along with Megan Chu and the junior group.
 She won an historic bronze medal in the clubs final, becoming the first rhythmic gymnast from the United States, or any country in the Americas, to win a World Championships medal at either the junior or senior level.